sahanddddd/Perception-Analyzer-Harnessing-the-Power-of-Sentiment-Analysis-Using-Machine-Learning-for-Enhanced-/README.md

 Link to Online Dashboard: https://perceptionanalyzer-jv23b3wnva-lm.a.run.app/

 This platform is a proof of concpet of an interface into a sentiment analysis tool that processes text inputs to determine their emotional tone.
 It utilizes a pre-trained machine learning model from Hugging Face's Transformers library and generates visual representations for better understanding.
-This is a legacy version, with adequate computing resources, data could be collected and pooled from news outlets (BBC, New York Times, etc) and social media (twitter, Facebook, etc) for real-time analysis and trend tracking, offering a broader insight into sentiment across diverse sources and monitor situation over the course of a certain time period.
+This is a functional prototype, with adequate computing resources, data could be automatically pooled from news outlets (BBC, New York Times, etc) and social media (twitter, Facebook, etc) for real-time analysis and trend tracking, offering a broader insight into sentiment across diverse sources and monitor situation over the course of a certain time period.

 Potential Applications:
 - Crisis monitoring: Analyzing social media sentiments to identify emerging food security issues.